 Donaldson is an alumnus of Evangel University and has a bachelor’s in journalism from San Jose State University and a bachelor’s in biblical studies from Bethany University.

 He and his wife, Doree, have four daughters: Lindsay, Erin-Rae, Lauren, and Haly.

 Dr. Brian Fikkert

-He is coauthor of the best-selling book When Helping Hurts: How to Alleviate Poverty Without Hurting the Poor…and Yourself and has authored 6 other books.
+He is the coauthor of the best-selling book When Helping Hurts: How to Alleviate Poverty Without Hurting the Poor…and Yourself and has authored six other books.

 Dr. Fikkert earned a Ph.D. in economics from Yale University, specializing in international economics and economic development.
 He is the author of numerous articles in both academic and popular journals.
 Prior to coming to Covenant College in 1997, he was a professor at the University of Maryland-College Park and a research fellow at the Center for Institutional Reform and the Informal Sector.

-He and his wife Jill have 3 adult children and live in Chattanooga, Tenn.
+He and his wife, Jill, have three adult children and live in Chattanooga, Tennessee.